What Is Preventive Maintenance? (Types, Benefits & Examples)

 Share

-If you’re hoping to shift your maintenance strategy from reactive to proactive, read on to learn more about what preventive maintenance is, the advantages of preventive maintenance and how you can use it to prevent equipment failure in your maintenance operations.
+If you’re hoping to shift your maintenance strategy from reactive to proactive, read on to learn more about what preventive maintenance is, the the advantages of this maintenance type and how you can use it to prevent equipment failure in your maintenance operations.

 What Is Preventive Maintenance?